shakacode/cypress-on-rails/README.md

 ```
 bin/rails g cypress:install

-# if you have/want a different cypress folder
+# if you have/want a different cypress folder (default is spec/cypress)
 bin/rails g cypress:install --cypress_folder=test/cypress

+# if you want to install cypress with npm
+bin/rails g cypress:install --install_cypress_with=npm
 ```

 if you are not using database_cleaner look at `spec/cypress/app_commands/clean_db.rb`.